Food Science MSc - 2023/4

 Educational aims of the programme

-- To provide a fundamental understanding of the principles of food, nutritional and microbial science, and take a critical and scholarly approach to relevant theory, practice, literature and latest research findings on the importance of food science in society and enabling a future career in food science and related fields in government, research or industry.
+- To give students the opportunity to gain a fundamental understanding of the principles of food, nutritional and microbial sciences, and take a critical and scholarly approach to relevant theory, practice, literature and latest research findings on the importance of food science in society and enabling future employment in food science and related fields in government, research or industry in the UK and globally.

 - To meet with the required programme standards of the Institute of Food Science and Technology